 As part of our celebration of National Payroll Week, we spoke with ADP payroll expert Stephanie Monaco, CPP, who helped us create this checklist of documents you need before you can hire employee number one.

 Paying a new employee isn't as simple as just writing a check.
 The government requires you to put together several payroll documents ahead of time for tax purposes and other employer responsibilities.
-As part of our celebration of National Payroll Week, we spoke with ADP payroll expert Stephanie Monaco, CPP, who helped us create this checklist of documents you need before you can hire employee number one.
+As part of our celebration of National Payroll Week, we spoke with ADP payroll expert Stephanie Monaco, CPP, who helped us create this checklist of documents you need before you can hire employee No. 1.

 1. Employer Identification Number (EIN)